CounterFactualAI/kaenai/README.md

 Kaen simplifies

 - setup of PyTorch distributed training environments in AWS, Azure, and GCP
-- lifecycle of cloud-based PySpark jobs for data prep and feature engineering
+- containerization of PyTorch models using Docker
-- integration of hyperparameter tuning in machine learning pipelines
+- integration of Optuna hyperparameter tuning with PyTorch
-- deployment of trained PyTorch models as microservices
+- experiment tracking with MLFlow

 #### Fun Facts